cysouw/diathesis/text/c10_participle.md

    (= Er ist überzeugt, dass das Kunstwerk gelungen ist.)
 :::

 In identifying these constructions, care has again to be taken with the verbs *finden* and *sehen*.
 These verbs occur in superficially similar constructions, as exemplified in [@next], which actually have a completely different underlying structure.
 In these examples the verbs *finden* and *sehen* are used in their literal transitive meaning of finding/seeing an object.
-Additionally, the sentence is modified by a depictive secondary predicate in the form of a participle, as extensively discussed in [@sec:participles-secondary-predicates].^[The verb *finden* can also be combined with a regular adverb like in *das finde ich gut*, see [@sec:adverbials-nominative-accusative].
+Additionally, thse sentences are modified by a depictive secondary predicate in the form of a participle, as extensively discussed in [@sec:participles-secondary-predicates].^[The verb *finden* can also be combined with a regular adverb like in *das finde ich gut*, see [@sec:adverbials-nominative-accusative].
 This does not appear to be possible with the other opiniative verbs *wissen*, *glauben* and *sehen*.]
+In this these constructions, it is not possible to paraphrase the participle with a *dass* complement clause.

 ::: ex
 a.
 Sie findet ihn am Schreibtisch eingeschlafen. \
-   (= Sie findet ihn, während er am Schreibtisch eingeschlafen ist.)
+   (= Sie findet ihn, während er am Schreibtisch eingeschlafen ist.) \
+   (≠ Sie findet, dass er am Schreibtisch eingeschlafen ist.)
 b.
 Er sieht die Buchstaben verzerrt. \
-   (= Er sieht die Buchstaben, aber die Buchstaben sind verzerrt.)
+   (= Er sieht die Buchstaben, aber die Buchstaben sind verzerrt.) \
+   (≠ Er sieht, dass die Buchstaben verzerrt sind.)
 :::

 As originally observed by Leirbukt [-@leirbukt2000], all these constructions appear to be much more acceptable (and much more frequent) when they are stacked inside a modal verb like *wollen* (see [@sec:intro-stacking] for the term 'stacking').
 Leirbukt only discusses *sehen* [@next] and *wissen* [@nnext] and seems to have missed the constructions with *glauben* and *finden*.
-He also discussed constructions with *haben*, but these are discussed here as a completely different diathesis in [@sec:participles-haben-passive].
+He also discussed constructions with *haben*, but these are separated here as a completely different diathesis in [@sec:participles-haben-passive].

 ::: ex
 a. ^^?^ Sie sahen in dem Interview ihre Namen nicht genannt.